docker/docs/docker-for-mac/index.md

 > * The registry cannot be listed as an _insecure registry_ (see [Docker
 Daemon](/docker-for-mac/index.md#docker-daemon)).
 Docker for Mac will ignore certificates listed under insecure registries, and will not send client certificates.
-Commands like `docker run <someImage>` that attempt to pull from the registry will produce error messages on the command line, as well as on the registry.
+Commands like `docker run` that attempt to pull from the registry will produce error messages on the command line, as well as on the registry.